IcemanMick/ci_pp2_feeling-quizzy/README.md

 <details><summary>Timeout</summary><img src = "./docs/validation/013_wave4.PNG"></details

 ### Browsers
-All webpages have been tested on the following browsers:
+All webpages have been tested on the following browser:
 - Google Chrome
-- Safari
-- Internet Explorer

 ### Devices
 All webpages have been tested on the following devices:
 - Lenovo Z50 laptop
-- iPad
 - OnePlus 7 mobile phone

 ## Deployment